Boss Toyo: Collecting

-He opened the Pinoy Pawnstars museum in Quezon City in July 2025.
+He opened the Pinoy Pawnstars Gallery in Quezon City in July 2025.

-In 2025, Toyo reportedly earned around in a span of two years.
+In 2025, Luzadas reportedly earned around in a span of two years.

 Music

 In 2023, Blvck Entertainment introduced Boss Toyo as a musical artist under its management.
-The rapper's single "Rap Lord" was released under the music label.
+His single "Rap Lord" was released under the music label.

 In 2025, he released the single, "Geng-Geng".

 Personal life

-Jayson Jay Luzadas is Boss Toyo's real name.
-A native of Cavite, Luzadas ran away from home when he was in sixth grade when he learned he is not the biological son of his adoptive parents.
+A native of Cavite, Luzadas ran away from home when he was in sixth grade when he learned he was not the biological son of his adoptive parents.
 He has since reunited with his parents in his 30s.

-"Boss Toyo" is a moniker given to him when he used to loiter in the streets.
-It came from slang which means "crazy” or "weirdly unpredictable", or more accurately from the expression may toyo sa utak (lit. 'soy sauced brain').
-He also became dependent on illegal drugs, and used to resort to theft to fund his addiction.
+"Boss Toyo" was a moniker given to him when he used to loiter in the streets.
+It came from Filipino slang meaning "crazy” or "weirdly unpredictable", or more accurately from the expression may toyo sa utak (lit. 'soy sauced brain').
+During this time, he also became dependent on illegal drugs, and resorted to theft to fund his addiction.

-He changed his life when he contracted dengue.
-When he recovered he offered a job as a delivery boy and later married his partner Mary Jhoy.
-He has two sons, the younger being with Mary Johy.
+After recovering from dengue, he decided to change his lifestyle.
+He was offered a job as a delivery boy and later married his partner Mary Jhoy.
+He has two sons, the younger being with Mary Jhoy.

-Boss Toyo has worked multiple jobs including as a sidecar delivery driver for awater He also worked other jobs such as a room boy, a factory worker, a tricycle driver, and a pharmacy employee.
-His first foray in the buy and sell business was with watches in 2014.